holgatekyle/fast_food_protein/app/views/blog/published/best-healthy-fast-food.md

 	*Calories 130, Protein 19, Fats 3g, Carbs 10g*

 There you have it!
 All of the above data is available using our [fast food nutrition search tool](http://www.fastfoodprotein.com/search), where you can find other great healthy choices.
+If you're looking for high-quality protein available online, be sure to check out **[the 9 Best Protein Choices on Amazon](http://www.fastfoodprotein.com/blog/best-protein-on-amazon)**.

 Have comments or feedback?
 Let me know on [twitter](https://twitter.com/FastFoodProtein) or email kyle (at) fastfoodprotein.com.